 Being positive can feel impossible sometimes, but if you work on it little by little each day it will become a habit.
 You can retrain your brain to think more positive than negative.
 If you catch yourself thinking something negative instantly counteract it with a positive one.

 I created this blog because I love to write, I love makeup and clothes.
-I don’t think I’m a professional at it, because I know I’m not even close.
+I’m not a professional blogger and I don’t think I’m a beauty guru in the slightest.
 I do it because I think it’s fun and it makes me happy.
 You shouldn’t be put down for things you love to do and that brings you happiness.
 I never want someone to leave an interaction with me feeling awful about themselves.
 If anything, I can only hope that when people talk to me they leave feeling just a little happier than before.
 And I’ll admit that I know that doesn’t happen all the time, everyone makes mistakes.
 We sometimes say hurtful things when we can’t truly communicate how we’re feeling.
 But if we just remove ourselves from that situation, even for a moment, to gain a realistic perspective and ask yourself if what you’re about to say will help or harm a situation.
 And if it harms it, don’t say it.

 Every mother’s favorite phrase to say when their children are growing up is, “if you don’t have anything nice to say, don’t say it at all”.
 Cliché as it is, it’s true.
 You get back what you what you put out into the world.